drausin/libri/README.md

 ```
 to spin up a 4-node libri cluster, run some tests against it, and uploaded/download some sample data.

-To try out (or join!) our public test network see [libri/acceptance/public-testnet.md].
+To try out (or join!) our public test network see [public testnet doc](libri/acceptance/public-testnet.md).

 ### Design